7mTo/info/content/authors/admin/_index.md

   url: https://www.kaust.edu.sa/

 # Short bio (displayed in user profile at end of posts)
-bio: Mohammed is a Mathematician with a solid background in scientific programming.
-Mohammed's mathematical interests are in the analysis of partial differential equations and the discretization thereof.
-Mohammed thrives in environments that empower him to make decisions about project planning and execution.
-Mohammed is also a great asset in most team combinations.
+bio: Mohammed is interested in the entropy analysis of fluid flow models and entropy stable discretizations for fluid flow models using discontinuous collocations methods.

 # Interests to show in About widget
 interests: